madame-rachelle/RaspZDoom/README.md

  - gzdoomle branch:
  ZDoom LE (Legacy Edition) is a fork of the ZDoom 2.8.1 maintenance branch (https://github.com/rheit/zdoom/tree/maint) for Windows 98 and old machines.
-Later merged with GZDoom as of august 2013 (1.8.4a).
+Later merged with GZDoom as of AUG 18 2013, runs on GL 1.2 hardware.

  - zdoomle branch:
  Old ZDoom LE branch with OpenAL for win95 (released from the ZDOOM-LE repo).